 The qualification requires the learner to meet the required standards of the identified unit through competency , skills & knowledge.

-The award consists of a number of taught hours – attendance on courses & self study hours – the completion of a portfolio of evidence.
-The learner’s timeframe from course to certificate is 12 months.
+The award consists of a number of taught hours – distance or classroom learning – and the completion of a portfolio of evidence.
+The timeframe from course to certificate is 12 months.

 To support learners through the qualifications AT begin the journey with providing a face to face taught course where learners can receive live learning which supports the advocate to learn & share practice experience & examples.
 Course content & exercises have been developed to ensure a participative approach.
 Learners will take part in discussion, role play, case studies and other innovative exercises to enable learners to feel the impact of being in an advocacy relationship, from the advocates perspective & the recipient.
 This forms a valuable footing for learners to proceed to their portfolio completion.